 The very properties of the water with its reduced molecule cluster size allows the cells of the body to absorb the water and at a higher rate.
 Even non-athletes notice an increase in energy levels and stamina.

 Through the ionization process, minerals found in the water become electrolytes, readily available to replace what has been depleted while training, performing or competing.
-These electrolytes are formed when minerals in the source water pass through the electrolysis chamber during ionization.
+These electrolytes are formed when minerals in the source water passing through the electrolysis chamber during ionization.

 While most sports drinks focus on sodium and potassium for electrolyte replacement, proper hydration and muscle support rely on a balance of electrolytes.
-Alkaline ionized water contains a blend of minerals – calcium, magnesium, sodium and potassium – all electrically charged through ionization to create a more balanced blend of electrolytes.
+Alkaline ionized water contains a blend of minerals – calcium, magnesium, sodium, and potassium – all electrically charged through ionization to create a more balanced blend of electrolytes.

-The result is a natural, sugar free, additive free “energy drink” that both rehydrates the body and replaces a broader spectrum of electrolytes for long-term peak performance.
+The result is a natural, sugar-free, additive-free “energy drink” that both rehydrates the body and replaces a broader spectrum of electrolytes for long-term peak performance.